Artisans

 Alessandra Bray

 In 2009, Alessandra Bray founded the Avanzi brand.
 The name evokes the idea of moving forward, of transforming what remains into something new, evolved, and surprising.
+Alessandra has developed a personal technique capable of reducing cardboard to embroidery “threads” or woven rushes, giving life to lamps with a strong evocative impact.

 Discover More